AlexeyKharkovAmb/mailsender/README.md

 http://localhost:62790/api/email/test/ (GET) - returns test results as an XML

 The only NuGet package required for this project is RestSharp.
 This project uses JQuery and Bootstrap.
+I made the project as simple as possible, but included a TDD unit.